 Scheduling Policies

-Most of this article does not apply to help desk support.
-Help desk customers are either entitle to support 13 hours per weekday, or 24/7.
+This article is not intended to apply to Mission Control help desk support.
 The hours outside our work hours are covered by Mission Control.
 They do their own scheduling.

 Business Hours

 Business hours are 8:30am – 5:30pm.
 Any work that is scheduled to begin before or after that time will generally be charged time and a half.
-Exceptions must be approved by Roberta or other senior staff and must be for a good reason.
+Exceptions must be approved by senior staff.

 • Work that begins within business hours but continues into non-business hours will be charged overtime for the non-business hours.